TestFX/TestFX/README.md

 After that, head over to [the documentation][7].

-You might also be interested in this [conference session][8] at JavaOne featuring TestFX.
+You might also be interested in these conference sessions featuring TestFX: [JavaZone][http://jz13.java.no/presentation.html?id=89b56833] and [JavaOne][8].

 ### Motivation
 The motivation for creating TestFX was that the existing library for testing JavaFX, [Jemmy][1], was